MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-in-powershell.md

 ---

-What's important to remember from these examples is this: When you have an Azure CLI script that is producing an error, consider how the environment you are working in is parsing the Azure CLI command syntax.

 ## Pass parameters in a URL containing a query string

 Question marks in URLs indicate the end of the URL and the beginning of a query string.
 Here's an